 Prolonged pressure between the bone and the surface of a bed, chair, or wheelchair may occur while lying or sitting for a lengthy period.
 Blood flow is reduced or halted due to this, depriving the skin’s tissue of oxygen and other nutrients.

-Shearing occurs due to the movement or rubbing against two surfaces (bedsheets, well-designed support surfaces, or mattresses).
-Isolating a few people in a nursing home might be harmful.
-When their skin moves one way while their bones move in another, Shear may cause injury to the residents’ skin.
+Shearing occurs due to the movement or rubbing against two surfaces (bedsheets, support surfaces, or mattresses).
+When a nursing home resident’s skin moves one way while their bones move in another, shear may cause injury to their skin.

 Shear may occur in nursing facilities when:

-- Moving residents onto their side to prevent bedsores may cause the skin on the back to move, leading to personal injury.
+- Moving residents onto their sides to prevent bedsores may cause the skin on the back to move, leading to personal injury.